cassidyjames/cassidyjames.github.io/resume/index.md

 I co-founded the company in 2011 and have helped it grow to sustain multiple employees while releasing 6 major OS releases, a pay-what-you-can app store, and multiple technology stack shifts like Python to Vala, GTK2 to GTK3, and Debian to Flatpak.

-Personally, I was responsible for the overall experience and messaging of the company and products, user experience architecture, and being a liason between parties including end users, OEMs, developers, and other open source projects.
+Personally, I was responsible for the overall experience and messaging of the company and products, user experience architecture, and being a liaison between parties including end users, OEMs, developers, and other open source projects.

 ##### Responsibilities: